EthanMcBloxxer/ethanmcbloxxer.github.io/published/protonmail-privacy-centered-email.md

----
-layout: post
-title: "ProtonMail: Privacy-Centered Email"
+# ProtonMail: Privacy-Centered Email
-subtitle: A easy-to-switch Gmail alternative for privacy
+*A easy-to-switch Gmail alternative for privacy*
-thumbnail-img: assets/img/posts/thumb/protonmail.svg
-cover-img: assets/img/posts/cover/protonmail.png
-tags: [email]
----
+*Created on February 21st, 2021*

 It's recently come to my attention via multiple methods, such as the [DuckDuckGo help pages](https://help.duckduckgo.com/duckduckgo-help-pages/features/email/) when I was looking in to the search bar on the home page.
 On the DuckDuckGo help pages, multiple email providers are offered, but [ProtonMail](https://protonmail.com) is the only one with a viable free plan.